 Do You Need a Referral to See a Chiropractor With Blue Cross Blue Shield?

 Since chiropractic care is considered primary care in all fifty states, and since Blue Cross Blue Shield plans cover most or all chiropractic services, you usually don’t need a referral to see a chiropractor.
-However, there are many different plans offered by BCBS, and the plans tend to differ by state, so it’s a good idea to check the details of your specific plan to see.
+However, BCBS offers many different plans, and the plans tend to differ by state, so it’s a good idea to check the details of your specific plan to see.

 If you’re hoping to come to see us at Better Health Chiropractic, you can always contact us and we’ll check your insurance for you.
 We do accept BCBS, and one of our insurance specialists will check your specific plan to tell you what will be covered for your care.